rahulshenoys/E-commerce/README.md

 # E-Commerce website By the name of Endless Shopping

-Shopping website with the homepage interface using HTML and CSS.
+It's an Shopping website with the homepage interface using HTML and CSS.